-Over the past several articles, I have been comparing our retail network to a high-performance car in a competitive race for volume.
+Over the past several articles, I have been comparing our retail network to a high-performance car in a competitive race for volume and the 7 elements of fuel retail and convenience success.
 So far, we have looked at how pricing, data, competition, facilities and operations enable success.
 In this article, I will focus on merchandising and how it equates to the spoilers and wings that make our performance car run efficiently.

 When designing a race car, certain elements like the chassis, powertrain and tires are fundamental to the speed at which the car can be driven.
 However, it is often the small but critical enhancements that can make a huge difference to the overall performance.
 I once read that a Formula One car could be driven upside down in a tunnel as the downforce created by spoilers, skirts and wings was greater than the actual weight of the car.
 While that may or may not be true, the point is that in the same way these design enhancements impact the aerodynamics of a race car, and ultimately its performance, smart merchandising can improve the overall success of their retail outlet.
 From offering the right products at the right price, to appealing displays and strategically mapping your store layout to attract customers and navigate them through the convenience store, the power of merchandising cannot be underestimated.

 Merchandising is more than just stocking the shelves with ample products.
 It’s about offering the right products, at the right time, using the right techniques.
 Strategies like placing expensive items on top shelves, displaying store brands next to the equivalent branded product, positioning impulse products at eye level and within easy reach: These are tactics known to generate instinctive responses from customers.
 When it comes to promoting higher-margin items, gondolas or end caps are typically the most effective.
 The consumer has become increasingly aware that bins of merchandise normally offer bargain, end-of-life products; the retailer is equally aware that the revenue from these bins is often significant.